HETFADIA/CompetitveProgrammingHelper/README.md

 Sieve Of Erantosthenes: Sieve is used to find whether Integers in a large interval are prime or not.
 Sieve Prime Factorization(spf): SPF is used in the prime factorization of integers in a large interval.

 The Program automatically detects whether SPF and Sieve can fasten the code.
-If they can then Sieve or SPF are used respectively.
+If they can save time using them then Sieve or SPF are used respectively.